liquidprompt/liquidprompt/docs/config.rst

 .. attribute:: LP_COLORMAP
    :type: array<string>

-   An array of colors that is used by the battery, load, and temperature features to indicate the severity level of their status.
+   An array of colors that is used by the battery, load, temperature, and wireless signal strength features to indicate the severity level of their status.
 A normal or low status will use the first index, while the last index is the most severe.

    The default array is::